 Newegg and TigerDirect

 New Egg and TigerDirect are our backup favorites.
-TD was our favorite when they had actual stores (they purchased the old CompUSA) and both offer great online deals so If we can’t find what we need at Costco, Amazon, or Micro Center, we look here.
+TD was our favorite when they had actual stores (they purchased the old CompUSA), and both offer great online deals, so If we can’t find what we need at Costco, Amazon, or Micro Center, we look here.
 One of the two will have it and well below the price of most others.
-Heck, they sometimes are cheaper than our actual favorites but favorites are favorites.
+Heck, they are sometimes cheaper than our actual favorites, but favorites are favorites.

 Do More Research?